taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Installing_Applications.md

 ## **Private Repositories**

-Taikun supports the addition of private repositories, allowing users to upload and manage their own custom applications and software packages.
-Additionally, Taikun offers support for OCI (Open Container Initiative) images, ensuring compatibility and flexibility in managing containerized applications.
+Taikun CloudWorks supports the addition of **private repositories**, allowing users to upload and manage their own custom applications and software packages.
+It supports both **Helm repositories** and **OCI (Open Container Initiative) repositories**, providing flexibility in how containerized applications are delivered.
+These repositories can be protected using **username and password authentication** for secure access.

 ![Private Repositories](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/managing-your-projects/applications/private_repo.webp)
 /// caption